Consultation during January - February 2018

 We have Donation boxes in the Gallery but we also welcome gifts via bank transfer and cheque.
 If you are able to gift-aid your donation, it adds around 20% to the amount and is much appreciated.

-For all sorts of reasons, cultural and financial, you might like to make a bequest to Rye Art Gallery Trust, which is a Charity.
+For all sorts of reasons, cultural and financial, you might like to make a bequest in your will to Rye Art Gallery Trust, which is a Charity.
 This might be in the form of a financial legacy or, for example, a work of art for the Collection.
+Financially, a bequest to a Charity does not attract inheritance tax.

 WORKS OF ART